 - Get the best suppliers in town if not out of town.

 - Don’t expect every detail of your wedding to be perfect, learn to let go and just enjoy the moment or else you will just be stressed out.

 - Don’t settle for anything less than you deserve, as long as it is within your budget or don’t let anyone dictate you on your wedding plans.
 If you have a vision, then go with it, you will only get married once.

 So what has change over the eight years of our marriage?
-I think there’s only one thing that has change, our love.
-The love we have for each other has grown more stronger and deeper.
-I have the most understanding and loving husband in world.
+I think there’s only one thing that has changed, our love.
+The love we have for each other has grown stronger and deeper.
+I have the most understanding and loving husband in the world.
 He never failed to tell me how beautiful I am every single day even if I just woke up in the morning with a big zit on my nose.
 We never hung up the phone without saying “I love you”.
-He tells me how lucky he is to be my husband even if I don’t cook at all (I should really start using all those pots and pants in the kitchen).
+He tells me how lucky he is to be my husband even if I don’t cook at all (I should really start using all those pots and pans in the kitchen).

 We always argue about the silliest things in our house and we even fight over the amount of space we share in our king size bed.
 I wanted 2/3 of the bed since I sleep with five pillows, but now it’s 50/50, I get to keep the five pillows still.
 See, compromise.
 Hehehe!

 Eight wonderful years, still no kids, but we are both truly happy with all the blessings that we have.
 Having each other and treating each other with love, kindness, and respect is truly a blessing from above.
 Focus and appreciate the things that you have rather than dwell on what you do not have, acceptance and contentment is happiness in it truest form.
 And not to mention having a very supportive and loving family, we are lucky.

 “Marriage does not guarantee that you will be together forever, it’s only paper.
 It takes Love, Respect, Trust, Understanding, Friendship, and Faith in your relationship to last.”